emerywebster/emerywebster.github.io/about.md

 permalink: /about/
 feature-img: "img/beav.jpg"
 ---
 Hello there!
-I'm Webb &mdash; a product generalist and UX designer living in Denver, Colorado.
+I'm Webb &mdash; a product and UX generalist living in Denver, Colorado.

 I enjoy...